 Whatever happened to the $500,000 lifetime NCC cap planned from 3 May 2016?

 The policy the treasurer planned to impose was: Taking effect from 7.30 pm on 3 May 2016, a $500,000 lifetime cap would have applied to non-concessional contributions, and all non-concessional contributions made since 1 July 2007 would be included in that lifetime cap.
 And if you had made more than $500,000 in non-concessional contributions (NCC) from 1 July 2007 through to 7.30 pm, 3 May 2016, then you would be deemed not to exceed your lifetime cap.
-If you then made further NCCs however, post 3 May 2016, you would exceed your lifetime cap and the extra contributions will be subject to the excess contributions rules.
+If you then made further NCCs however, post 3 May 2016, you would exceed your lifetime cap and the extra contributions would be subject to the excess contributions rules.

 The $500,000 lifetime cap is not going to apply.
-Instead the $180,000 annual cap applies for the 2016/2017 year, and an annual $100,000 cap will apply from 1 July 2017 (for the special conditions of this new cap, see our special SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap).
+Instead the $180,000 annual cap applies for the 2016/2017 year, and an annual $100,000 cap applies from 1 July 2017 (for the special conditions of this new cap, refer earlier in this article or see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap).

 Background: On 3 May 2016, the federal government announced an IMMEDIATE cut to the non-concessional contributions cap, including a cessation of the bring-forward rule).
 Although this change was intended to have immediate effect, from 3 May 2016 (7.30pm), it was also subject to the Coalition convincing its backbenchers and the independent MPs that this proposed change to the after-tax contributions cap was fair and not retrospective.
 If Treasurer Morrison had had his way, the annual $180,000 non-concessional contributions cap, which was applicable in previous financial years and for most of the 2015/2016 year, would no longer apply from 3 May 2016.
-Australians were to have a lifetime non-concessional contributions cap of $500,000, rather than the annual cap of $180,000 (and the bring-forward rule allowing up to $540,000 over a 3-year period for under-65s would no longer available).
+Australians were to have a lifetime non-concessional contributions cap of $500,000, rather than the annual cap of $180,000 (and the bring-forward rule allowing up to $540,000 over a 3-year period for under-65s would be no longer available).

-At the time of the government announcing this retrospective policy, I wrote: Good luck with that!
+At the time of the government announcing this retrospective policy, I wrote: “Good luck with that!”
 I also wrote that the super industry and many Liberal MPs were opposed to this measure, so the final details may change.